zichen-liu/ModelAssistedPhase12/README.md

 -   FigureS1-S10.r: The script will reproduce Figures in the supplementary material.

+-   Table2.r: The script will reproduce Table 2 in the manuscript.

 -   Table3.r: The script will reproduce Table 3 in the manuscript.